 The Hamilton Spectator reported on Robert Heller from time to time but never mentioned his connection to Angelo Palmer.
 It was not until after the death of Robert Heller in Philadelphia in 1878, various papers made the connection, but not the Hamilton Spectator.
 William left a large estate and after various beneficiaries received a share, Angelo received the balance.

 The Hamilton Spectator came close to mentioning Angelo’s magician brother in the early 1890s.
 A magician was touring the colonies claiming he was a nephew of Robert Heller.
-The Spec reported on the magician’s prophecy for the upcoming for the Melbourne Cup and stated, “At any rate, the brother of the late Robert Heller knows of no such nephew.”
+The Spec reported on the magician’s prophecy for the upcoming Melbourne Cup and stated, “At any rate, the brother of the late Robert Heller knows of no such nephew.”

 Melbourne Punch responded and didn’t worry about naming names, even referring to Angelo as “Mr Hamilton”.